mannd/clickit/README.markdown

 ClickIt doesn't know how to handle special keys -- such as F3, ESC, Delete -- yet.
 A Pause button would be nice too.
+ClickIt ignores changes to its parameters (e.g. delay between clicks while is running its script.
+Changing the Signature Key while running the script may break the script.
+Ideally the program should inactivate the GUI controls that should not be changed while running the script.